-- Names of the institution's executive director, chairperson of the board of directors, or other responsible principals associated with serious deficiencies - Address of the institution - Details of the serious deficiencies - What are the serious deficiencies and the procedures that were implemented to address the serious deficiencies? - Who will be responsible for correcting the serious deficiencies? - When was the procedure implemented and how often will it occur? - Where will the documentation for the serious deficiency corrections be maintained? - How were staff or facilities informed of the new procedures and policies? - Additional supporting documentation to verify the corrective action has occurred.
+- Name of the institution. - Names of the institution's executive director, chairperson of the board, owner or other responsible principals associated with serious deficiencies. - Details of the serious deficiencies: - What are the serious deficiencies and the procedures that were implemented to address the serious deficiencies? - o Who will be responsible for correcting the serious deficiencies? - When was the procedure implemented and how often will it occur? - Where will the documentation for the serious deficiency corrections be maintained? - How were staff or facilities informed of the new procedures and policies? - Additional supporting documentation to verify the corrective action has occurred.